Enter promo code EarlyBird to save 5% through October 15th

 All cancellations must be submitted to GEEO in written form by emailing your request for cancellation to travel@geeo.org.
 If you do not receive a confirmation that we have received your written cancellation request, please call us at 1-877-600-0105.
 Verbal cancellation requests will not be honored.

-1. JAPAN RAIL PASS: Please note that only foreigners traveling as a tourist are able to use a Japan Rail Pass.
+5. JAPAN RAIL PASS: Only foreigners traveling as a tourist are able to use a Japan Rail Pass.
 If you are a Japanese citizen/resident or traveling on a student/business visa, please advise us at the time of booking, as you will not be able to take advantage of the Rail pass.

 Single Travelers